-A continuation of Chemistry 331 with an emphasis on functional group transformations, named organic reactions, multistep synthesis, molecular spectroscopy and spectrometry.
+A continuation of Chemistry 331 with an emphasis on functional group transformations, named organic reactions, multi-step synthesis, molecular spectroscopy, and spectrometry.
 Three lecture hours per week.
 Prerequisite: CHEM 331.
 Corequisite: CHEM 322.
+CHEM 322 is not a co-requisite if credit for that course has been earned previously or CHEM331 is being repeated.
 Offered every Spring.

-CHEM 333 Instrumental Techniques of Biochemical Research
+Instrumental Techniques of Biochemical Research CHEM 333

 Instrument-based activities involving project-oriented lab work will prepare students in chemistry and biology for participation in research projects both on and off-campus.
 Primary emphasis will be given to ultraviolet-visible spectrophotometry, chromatographic methods, mass spectrometry and contemporary data management processes.
-Two lecture hours and one, three hour laboratory per week.
+Two lecture hours and one, three-hour laboratory per week.
 Prerequisite or corequisite: CHEM 332 and CHEM 322 or permission of the instructor.
 Offered during the Spring.